-United Students Against Sweatshops (USAS) is currently hiring a full-time Development Coordinator.
+United Students Against Sweatshops (USAS) is currently hiring a part or full-time Development Coordinator.
 The Development Coordinator is responsible for all aspects of USAS fundraising.
-The position offers a competitive non-profit salary, a comprehensive health benefits package, a union contract, flexible vacation time and opportunities for professional development and mentorship.
+The full-time position offers a competitive non-profit salary at $40,000, a comprehensive health benefits package, a union contract, flexible vacation time and opportunities for professional development and mentorship.

-The position requires a two-year commitment and a willingness to work flexible hours including nights and weekends.
+The position requires but is not limited to a two-year commitment.
+We require a willingness to work flexible hours including nights and weekends.
 This individual would be joining two existing national staff members but will often be expected to work independently.
 While USAS is located in Washington, DC, candidates who are located in or within an hour of New York City may also be considered.

 While we prefer a full time coordinator, strong candidates at a part-time basis may also be considered.
-Application deadline is September 15th.
+Extended application deadline is October 20th.

 Since 1997, USAS has been the largest student-worker solidarity organization in the country, with locals on 150 college and university campuses.
 USAS leverages the strategic role of college students to support the formation and continued strength of unions in the US and around the world, with a focus on unions representing campus workers and garment workers abroad who manufacture collegiate licensed apparel.
 USAS’s work falls at the intersection of the student and worker movements as an independent, student-run organization.
 For more information on USAS, please visit www.usas.org.